- Intellectual

 Strategy to Support Fujitsu's

-Purpose - Intellectual Property Portfolio
+Purpose - Intellectual

-and Rulemaking - Brands &
+Property Portfolio - Brands &

 Trademarks / Design

-& Design Rights - Evaluations from
+& Design Rights - Intellectual Property

 Third Parties